 - To better target Council's contributions system by repealing the existing section 7.11 plan and replacing it with other more up-to-date contributions plans (including this plan). - To provide the framework for the efficient and equitable determination, collection and management of section 7.11 contributions in the City of Ryde LGA. - To establish the relationship (or nexus) between the expected development and proposed local infrastructure to demonstrate that the section 7.11 contributions required under this plan are reasonable. - To allow the opportunity for local infrastructure to be provided by land developers as works-in-kind in lieu of paying a monetary contribution. - To allow the opportunity for the dedication of land by landowners at no cost to Council in lieu of a monetary contribution. - To ensure that the broader City of Ryde community is not unreasonably burdened by the provision of local infrastructure that is required as a result of development in the City of Ryde LGA.

 2.4 What land does this plan apply to?

-This plan applies to all land within the local government area (LGA) of the City of Ryde, excluding the Macquarie Park Corridor (which is subject to the Macquarie Park Corridor Section 7.12 Local Infrastructure Contributions Plan 2025).
-The land to which this plan applies is shown shaded on the map in Figure 1.
+This plan applies to all land within the local government area (LGA) of the City of Ryde as shown on the map in Figure 1.